SciFin-Team/SciFin/README.md

 ## Contact

+- If you have comments or suggestions, you can reach Fabien Nugier on [LinkedIn](https://www.linkedin.com/in/fabien-nugier/).
-If you wish to contribute, please contact me through GitHub.
+- If you wish to contribute, please contact me through GitHub.